Polish State Railways: World War I and interwar years

 Regaining independence on 11 November 1918 allowed Poland to reclaim the former Russian and Austrian sectors from military railways.
 The Railway Department in the Ministry of Communication was created and the Polish railways were officially named Polskie Koleje Państwowe.

 In December 1918, the Greater Poland Uprising started.
 The rebels took over the former Prussian sector of railways.
-One year later, the fights for Lwów were over and the former Austrian railway directorate was taken over by Poland.
+One year later, after the Polish–Ukrainian War ended, the former Austrian railway directorate was taken over by Poland.
 Taking over the railways from Prussians lasted until 1921.